 Best known for its high-quality semi-automatic pistol, Sig Sauer added optics to its product lines in 2014 when it began making and shipping range finders from its facility in Wilsonville, Oregon.
 Today, Sig Sauer’s Electro-Optics Division offers a wide range of pistol reflex sights, including the ROMEO line, rifle scopes, and rangefinders.
-What began as a tiny five-person operation has swelled to 150 employees.
+Now, they offer an entry level combo, the Sig Sauer Buckmasters Scope and Range Finder.

 In 2019, Sig launched the BDX and SIERRA3BDX riflescopes, designed to work together via a Bluetooth connection using an app downloaded to a mobile unit.
 This new tech changed the game for longer-range hunters.
 The app not only set up the Bluetooth connect between range finder and scope; the app allowed the hunter to plug in the ballistic information for the particular load being used.
 Then, all the hunter or shooter needed to do is range the target, and the necessary holdover point appeared on the SIERRA3BDX scope’s reticle.

-Working with Jackie Bushman of Buckmasters fame, Sig now offers the Buckmaster Combo Kit, specifically designed for the whitetail deer hunter, which pairs the Buckmasters 1500 Range Finder with a Buckmasters 3-9x40mm rifle scope.
+Working with Jackie Bushman of Buckmasters fame, Sig Sig Sauer Buckmasters Scope and Range Findert, specifically designed for the whitetail deer hunter, which pairs the Buckmasters 1500 Range Finder with a Buckmasters 3-9x40mm rifle scope.
 (There are also 3-9x50mm and 3-12x44mm Buckmasters scopes available.)

 The Buckmasters Rangefinder and Scope are not digitally connected.
 They represent an entry-level, non-electronic version of Sig’s BDX technology.
 The riflescopes feature a custom Buckmasters Bullet Drop Compensation (BDC) reticle with holdover lines below the crosshairs.
 The laser rangefinder provides a vivid red illuminated display optimized for low-light hunting.
 In “Buckmasters Mode,” the rangefinder is equipped with eight onboard ballistic groups, so the rangefinder will indicate which Buckmasters BDC holdover line is needed for a particular shot at a specific distance.